deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 ## Internet standards FTW or: e-mail strikes back!

-How often have you heart "E-mail is dead" or
+How often have you heard "E-mail is dead" or
 "here is this brand new thing to replace e-mail" from marketing pushes throughout the last two decades?
 How often have you heart "The Web is dead and replaced by mobile apps"